Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

     every row in the first table is joined to each and every row in the second table.

-  * implicit cross join ``,`` and CROSS JOIN are equivalent in the absence of a join condition.

-    From BNF grammar, we can see that all JOIN operators have higher precedence than the comma operator (,).

   * INNER JOIN.
 Conceptually, CROSS JOIN two tables then returning only rows matching the join predicates. 由于 mysql 里 CROSS JOIN 和 INNER JOIN 都可以 指定 join predicates, 所以是等价的.